Merry Renk: Legacy

 Renk's work is in many public museum collections including the Renwick Gallery, the Oakland Museum of California, and the Museum of Fine Arts, Boston, among others.

-In 1981, the California Crafts Museum featured her in the exhibition merry renk, jeweler: a visual biography and retrospective, 1947- 1981.
+In 1981, the California Crafts Museum featured her in its retrospective exhibition Merry Renk, Jeweler: A Visual Biography and Retrospective, 1947-1981.

 In 2011, her jewelry was featured by the Los Angeles County Museum of Art (LACMA), along with that of Peter Macchiarini, in the exhibition, California Design 1930-1965: Living in the Modern Way.

 The exhibitions Pacific Standard Time: Art in Los Angeles, 1945-1980 (2011-2012) at the Los Angeles County Museum of Art, and Crafting Modernism: Mid-century American Art and Design (2011) at the Museum of Arts and Design, also feature her with other MAG artists.

 Personal life

 In 1941, Mary Ruth Gibbs married Stanley Edwin Renk.
 Her first husband Stanley died in 1945 during World War II.
 In 1958, she married potter Earle Watt Curtis, with whom she had two daughters.
-Earle Watt Curtis died in October 30, 2008.
+Earle Watt Curtis died on October 30, 2008.

-Merry Renk died on June 17, 2012 in San Francisco of congestive heart failure.
+Merry Renk died on June 17, 2012, in San Francisco of congestive heart failure.